 When you’re hurt in a personal injury case, it’s common for a witness to offer to help.
 They might say they’re willing to do anything including signing an affidavit of their version of events.
 While it’s great that the witness has offered to help, a witness affidavit might not be enough.

 Nevada law only allows the use of affidavits in some circumstances.
-You might need to work with a personal injury lawyer to do more than collect affidavits from witnesses to prove your case.
+You might need to work with a Las Vegas personal injury law firm to do more than collect affidavits from witnesses to prove your case.
 Here’s why a witness affidavit may not be enough in your injury case.

 What’s an Affidavit?